ahmedokab/ImageFilterGPU-Okab/README.md

 ## 🛠 Future Optimizations that I have researched could be possible

 - Shared memory (tiling) for blur, sharpen, edge detection.
-Through some research, I have foudn out that tiling allows us to minimize the external memory accesses to the GPU during fragment shading.
+Through some research, I have found out that tiling allows us to minimize the external memory accesses to the GPU during fragment shading.
 This improves performance drastically.
 - Global memory coalescing.
 - Kernel fusion (in order to reduce redundant global reads).